Pythonaire/HAP-Python-Packet-Bridge/README.md

 This repository put together the HAP-Python code from <https://github.com/ikalchev/HAP-python> and the chip driver  <https://github.com/adafruit/Adafruit_CircuitPython_RFM69> with some modification.
 Use the linked repository to install these basic libraries.

 Put the files into your prefered path.
 Instead of "main.py", delivered by HAP-Python, use "async_main.py" to startup.
 It is tested with a Raspberry Pi Zero W as a bridge and 3 devices, based on Adafruit Feather 433 MHz RFM69 (M0 SAMD21 mcu and 32u4 mcu).

 To change sensor devices, services or characteristics or add additional sensor devices, just place new classes into Sensors.py or change the existing.
-Changes or new classes needed to declared in "async_main.py" (bridge.add_accessory(your class (driver, 'your name to be displayed')))
+Changes or new classes needed to declared in "async_main.py" (bridge.add_accessory(your class (driver, 'your name to be displayed'))).
+The sensor units send data in a defined json-like format (see: examples).
+If you using your own data description, you need to customize that on both sides - the sensor c++ code and the 'sensor.py'.

 ## Significant changes/modification

 ### HAP-Python

 * separate the homebridge communication from the sensor device communication
-* data buffering and handover by nested python dictionary, no "pickle" or other methods needed (to prevent File read error on SD cards)
+* data buffering and handover by nested python dictionary, no "pickle" or other methods needed (to prevent file read error on Raspberry Pi SD cards)

 * By default, HAP-Python transfer characteristics and services unchanged/transparent.
 Here, each sensor device has different functions and partially mixed characteristics and services.
 Ex.: for measuring the water left in a cistern, i use two pressure sensors, calculate the difference.
 The value could be calculated between 0 and 100 and pushed to the Homekit as CurrentRelativeHumidity, to get the "drop sign" and percent value.